• Destinations

 If you want energy, it is there.
 Jess spent time at Bulls Eye Bar, where interactive darts add something different, and found Syd Norman’s Pour House to be one of the busiest evening venues.

 The Observation Lounge stands out during the day.
-It feels calm, comfortable and never overcrowded.
+Calm, comfortable and rarely overcrowded.
 Infinity Beach offers a quieter space that still feels connected to the ship.

 Ocean Boulevard is where everything connects.
 You naturally end up there without planning to.
 It wraps around the ship, giving uninterrupted sea views, places to sit and direct access to food.